3meow/JungleRad.io/README.md

 - Faucet Claims

 General Info:
 Webpage. javascript.
-Sounds used will be produced using js,
+Generative sounds used will be produced using js, (such as tone.js)